Washburn Guitars: Revival

 An unbroken lineage is often alluded to by Washburn International, in press releases and advertising materials, and on the company website:

 Washburn has been building stringed instruments since 1883. … 130 years of history is at the root of our strong foundation building high quality instruments.

 However, there is no direct connection between the original Washburn brand and the modern Washburn International.

 In the early 1960s, retail store The Chicago Guitar Gallery hired Rudolf "Rudy" Schlacher, a young German violin builder, as a repair technician.
 A few years later, Schlacher opened The Sound Post in Evanston, Illinois, to focus on guitars.
 He soon realized the sales potential for quality instruments of modest cost.

 Tom Beckmen and his wife Judy Fink Beckmen in 1972 left careers as music salesman and teacher (respectively) to launch a wholesale music business in Los Angeles, Beckmen Musical Instruments.
-It was Beckmen Music that resurrected the Washburn name, and beginning in 1974 applied it to a series of quality imported acoustic guitars, made in Japan by Terada, as well as a selection of mandolins and banjos.
+It was Beckmen Music that resurrected the Washburn name, and beginning in 1974 applied it to a series of quality imported acoustic guitars, made in Japan by Kazuyuki Teradaira, as well as a selection of mandolins and banjos.

 Fritz Tasch, Rudy Schlacher and Rick Johnstone, as Fretted Industries, Inc., acquired the Washburn name in 1977 (for $13,000) when the Beckmens took their business a different direction, and so the Washburn name was returned to Chicago.
 With assistance from Ikutaro Kakehashi (founder of Roland Corporation), Schlacher was able to find instrument factories in Japan that could meet the desired standards.

 Fretted Industries acquired other lines as well, such as Oscar Schmidt autoharps.

 Schlacher bought out Johnstone in 1987, and changed the company name to Washburn International.
 A stateside manufacturing operation was opened in 1991 for higher-end, short-run, and one-off instruments, as well as development and prototyping.
 That year, a Chicago Tribune article confidently places Washburn "among the top three guitar manufacturers in the world," behind only Fender and Gibson.

 On December 15, 2002, Washburn International announced that it had completed acquisition of U.S. Music Corporation, and would be rolling its assets into that company in a reverse merger.
 Schlacher remained as CFO, appointing Gary Gryczan to COO; Gryczan had been Washburn's CFO from 1995 through 1998.
 The new USM's headquarters were in Mundelein (440 E. Courtland Street), which also housed the stateside Washburn luthiery, "the USA Custom Shop," previously located at Elston and Springfield avenues.

 Schlacher announced completion of selling USM to JAM Industries on August 24, 2009, and that he would be stepping away from his company after fully four decades.

 We are pleased to join forces with a strategic partner like Jam Industries, that has a long, successful history in the music industry and has been a long-term business partner with U.S. Music for more than 20 years.
 It has been a thrilling and rewarding 40-year ride that has allowed me to realize my dreams and goals.